Restore Your Property: Big or Small

 - Encourage bees, butterflies, hummingbirds, and other beneficial insects.

 - Leave snags and some downed, woody materials for perching, hiding, and nesting.

 - Plant small grains or large-seeded grasses as food for wildlife.

 - Develop ponds, stock water tanks or other watering facilities.

 - Add bat boxes and bird houses to encourage species that feed on insects.

 - Trees and shrubs supply habitat and travel corridors for wildlife.

 Are you ready to get started on a naturescaping project but need a little help designing your landscape?
-Check out this workshop.
+Watch the video below.

 - Plant stream banks with healthy native plants

 - Increase ability for fish to access areas to spawn and reproduce